LEBOUCHER33/DL_projects/README.md

 ### 1- local environment

-1- Download dependencies : retrieve the required libraries (compiled PyPI packages) from the internet into a dedicated folder
+1- Download dependencies : retrieve the required libraries (compiled PyPI packages) from the internet into a dedicated local folder

-2- Transfer files : store the downloaded packages in a local folder

-3- Create a virtual environment : initialize a Python virtual environment
+2- Create and initialize a Python virtual environment

-4- Install dependencies: Install all libraries from the local folder
+3- Install all libraries from the local folder

 ### 2- Remote Supercomputer Environment

 1- Transfer packages: Copy the folder containing the compiled PyPI packages to the supercomputer’s storage

-2- Module setup : load the compatibility combination GNU(compiler)/CUDA(GPU acceleration)/MPI(distributed or parallel execution)/Python
+2- Module set up : load the compatibility combination GNU(compiler)/CUDA(GPU acceleration)/MPI(distributed or parallel execution)/Python

 3- Resource Management: Using a job submission script to ensure correct allocation of CPUs, GPUs, and memory

 4- Set up environment: Create a Python virtual environment

-5- Install dependencies: Run the script script_venv.sh on the supercomputer to install libraries from the transferred folder.
+5- Install dependencies : install all libraries on the supercomputer from the transferred folder.

 6- Job scheduling: Use the supercomputer’s scheduler to submit training and evaluation jobs